EliteMasterEric/Teyvat.moe/README.md

 There are numerous other interactive maps available, but this map has the edge in the following ways:

 - **Advertisment free**: Since this site is hosted through Github Pages, there are no financial costs associated with hosting.
 Other sites have numerous advertisements.
+- **Newest resources mapped**: Magical crystal chunks, meteorites, Crimson Agate, and more before other maps.
+- **Multiple Language Support**: The site currently supports English, French, Russian, and Indonesian, with more to come.
+If your language isn't supported, [learn how to contribute](https://github.com/GenshinMap/genshinmap.github.io/wiki/Contributing#how-to-localize-the-site).
+Other map sites are only available in one or two languages.
 - **Track progress for free**: GenshinMap allows you to flag markers of any type as completed, view progress, locate uncompleted markers, and clear markers as resources respawn.
 Other sites may require a 'pro' subscription or even Chinese credentials to allow you to track your progress.
 - **Mobile friendly**: GenshinMap officially supports mobile devices and has a custom menu layout for them.
-- **Newest resources**: Bamboo shoots, loach pearls, magical crystal chunks, meteorites, and more before other maps.
 - **Routes**: GenshinMap is the only map which includes a dedicated tab for community-created farming routes, overlayed with existing markers.
 - **Community submission process**: If a feature or marker is missing from the map, there is an open review process available to add to it, using a built-in map editor to create an issue here on GitHub.
 Other sites have no submission functionality available, or may only have an email.
-- **Translated**: The site currently supports English, French, and Russian, with more to come.
-If yours isn't supported, [learn how to contribute](https://github.com/GenshinMap/genshinmap.github.io/wiki/Contributing#how-to-localize-the-site).
-Other map sites are only available in one or two languages.
 - **Free, open-source software**: The project seeks to update its markers frequently, and welcomes community contributions.
 If the map isn't being updated frequently, or it's missing a feature you want, you can create a fork or pull request.
 All other interactive map websites are closed source.

 ## Credits